Hafsat-Bakare/hafsat-Bakare/README.md

 # Hi, I'm Hafsat Bakare👋

-I'm an Cybersecurity professional focused on Identity and Access management, SOC operations, and threat detection.
+I'm a Cybersecurity professional focused on Identity and Access management, SOC operations, and threat detection.
 Certified in SC-300 and CCNA Cybersecurity.
 Building hands-on projects with Microsoft Entra ID, Microsoft Sentinel, Microsoft Azure, and Wireshark.
 Passionate about cloud security, incident response, and continuous learning.

 # Currently focused on
 - Building IAM automation tools with PowerShell